livekit/agents/.changeset/real-phones-cheat.md

 "livekit-agents": patch
 ---

-support for custom tool use in anthropic
+support for custom tool use in LLMs